DAZSER/docs/docs/telemarketing/uploading-new-prospects.md

 running every 15 minutes, but may not be for `x_prospects`.

 ## Deduplicate TM Prospects
 Finally, run `deduplicate-x-prospects.ts`.
-This is a Lambda function that must be invoked.
-(This is not setup to be automatic yet, [tracked here](https://github.com/DAZSER/backend/issues/59)).
+This is a node function that must be run manually (NOT a Lambda function).
 This function will clean up all the NAICS codes, remove any obvious duplicates (Same InfoUSA number, same exact geocode), deal with bad zip codes, etc...

 | Permissions       | Last Updated                                     |
 | ----------------- | ------------------------------------------------ |